syncfusion-content/blazor-docs/blazor/diagram/Rulers.md

 ## Customizing the Ruler

-- The `RulerSettings` `HorizontalRuler` and `VerticalRuler` properties are used to customize the appearance of the rulers in the diagram.

-* `HorizontalRuler` - Defines the appearance of the horizontal ruler.
+   The [HorizontalRuler](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.RulerSettings.html#Syncfusion_Blazor_Diagram_RulerSettings_HorizontalRuler) and [VerticalRuler](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.RulerSettings.html#Syncfusion_Blazor_Diagram_RulerSettings_VerticalRuler) properties [RulerSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_RulerSettings) class are used to customize the appearance of the rulers in the diagram.
+The following properties are used to customize the appearance of both the horizontal and vertical rulers.

-* `VerticalRuler` - Defines the appearance of the vertical ruler.
-* Ruler `Interval` - The interval property allows you to define the interval between both horizontal and vertical ruler segments.
+* [Interval](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramRuler.html#Syncfusion_Blazor_Diagram_DiagramRuler_Interval) - This property allows you to define the number of intervals to be present on each segment of both horizontal and vertical rulers.
-* Ruler `IsVisible` - It is used to define whether the horizontal and vertical rulers are visible in the diagram.
+* [IsVisible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramRuler.html#Syncfusion_Blazor_Diagram_DiagramRuler_IsVisible) - This property determines whether the horizontal and vertical rulers are displayed in the diagram.
+This can be useful for toggling rulers on and off depending on your needs.
-* `TickAlignment` - It controls the positioning of the ticks/hash marks in the ruler.
+* [TickAlignment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramRuler.html#Syncfusion_Blazor_Diagram_DiagramRuler_TickAlignment) - This property controls the placement of the tick marks (also called hash marks) on the ruler.
+You can typically choose to have them positioned on the left or right for the vertical ruler and on the top or bottom for the horizontal ruler.
-* `MarkerColor` - Determines the color of the marker line/guide line for the ruler, the one which represents current position of cursor in diagram.
+* [MarkerColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramRuler.html#Syncfusion_Blazor_Diagram_DiagramRuler_MarkerColor) - This property defines the color of the marker line, also known as the cursor guide.
+This line appears in the diagram and aligns with the ruler, visually indicating the current position of your cursor.

 The code below demonstrates how the diagram ruler can be customized.